Hiring manager using outbound recruiting strategies on a laptop shifting through resumes

 Inbound and outbound recruiting vary in terms of the types of candidates they’re best to attract.
 Because inbound recruiting focuses on bringing candidates to you, it’s more geared toward reaching professionals who are actively looking for a job.
 These people are more likely to take action if an interesting job opening or alluring company catches their eye.

-Outbound recruiting is better when you want to target tricky-to-reach passive candidates.
-Because they’re not taking their own initiative to search for a job, you’re more likely to win them as an applicant when you go to them
+Because they’re not taking their own initiative to search for a job, you’re more likely to win them as an applicant when you go to them.

-Related: What is Inbound Recruitment?
-Why is it Effective?
+Related: What Is Inbound Recruitment?
+Why Is It Effective?

 Keep rising costs from getting you down with our ‘Reducing Labor Costs’ eBook.